Advanced Hierarchical Materials by Design Lab

 Chart showing the scale effects using a phase field model.

 A sustainable growth requires better use of our energy resources, and designing systems with higher efficiency is one of the potential solutions.
-In most cases a higher design requires shifting to operation under extreme environments such as in get engines in which higher performance can be achieved by increasing the temperature inside the engine.
+In most cases a higher performance design requires shifting to operation under extreme environments such as in jet engines, where higher performance can be achieved by increasing the temperature inside the engine.
 However, we are limited by the materials that can tolerate such extreme conditions.
-Here, we are using theoretical and computational tools to understand the physical mechanisms that will be active in such environments and use our knowledge to design new materials that can withstand harsh environments, such as extreme temperatures and shock loadings, with no or limited degradation.
-As part of this study we revealed a new mechanism for melting and amorphization that activates under high strain rates and is derived by relaxation of elastic stresses.
+Here, we are using theoretical and computational tools to understand the physical mechanisms that become active in such environments and use our knowledge to design new materials that can withstand harsh conditions, such as extreme temperatures and shock loadings, with no or limited degradation.
+As part of this study, we revealed a new mechanism for melting and amorphization that activates under high strain rates and is driven by relaxation of elastic stresses.